 SugarHouse Casino was awarded one of the five original stand-alone casino licenses as provided by the Pennsylvania Horse Race Development and Gaming Act.
 The casino name honors one of the great industries that took hold on the edge of the Delaware River.
-As early as the 1760, there were sugarhouses on the Philadelphia waterfront, refining sugar cane and molasses into cone-shaped loaves.
+As early as 1760, there were sugarhouses on the Philadelphia waterfront, refining sugar cane, and molasses into cone-shaped loaves.

 At its height the sugar industry supported 15 refineries in the city, some of them sprawling complexes of red brick and stone buildings.

 One was the Pennsylvania Sugar Refining Company that was organized in 1883 to refine sugar from Cuban molasses.
 In 1947 the sugar house was taken over by the National Sugar Refining Company which marketed its sugars under the Jack Frost brand.
 Sugar refining continued until 1984 when the property, comprised of 18 hulking buildings, was sold.

 The complex was demolished in 1997, but the Jack Frost sugarhouse did not go easily.
 After eight implosion attempts and more than 100 pounds of high explosives, the refinery was still standing.
 Before a ninth try could be mounted, however, it crumbled without warning.

 The ground did not yield easily to development either.
 The City of Philadelphia and the SugarHouse Casino tussled in court over who had the right to the land, a parcel of 22 acres nestled between the Northern Liberties and Fishtown neighborhoods in the city.
 It took until 2008 for the Pennsylvania Supreme Court to rule in favor of the casino.